transloadit/uppy.io/docs/companion.md

 [OneDrive][], [Unsplash][], [Import from URL][Url], or [Zoom][] — you need Companion.

 Companion supports the same [uploaders](/docs/guides/choosing-upload-strategy) as Uppy:
 Tus, AWS S3, and regular multipart.
-But instead of a plugin you configure which one to use with [`protocol`](#options).
+But instead of manually setting a plugin, Uppy sends along a header with the uploader and Companion will use the same on the server.
-This means if you are using [Tus](/docs/uploaders/tus) for your local uploads, you can send your remote uploads to the same Tus server (and likewise for AWS S3).
+This means if you are using [Tus](/docs/uploaders/tus) for your local uploads, you can send your remote uploads to the same Tus server (and likewise for your AWS S3 bucket).

 :::note
 Companion only deals with _remote_ files, _local_ files are still uploaded from the client